Join us! We’re recruiting a Head of Principal Donors

 About the role

-As Head of Principal Donors, you’ll lead and manage our philanthropy programme, working closely with the our senior leadership team, CEO, and Founder to personally cultivate and steward the Foundation’s principal donors.
-This includes overseeing our recently formed Accelerate Circle – a select group of visionary philanthropists who help drive our fundraising through their networks.
+As Head of Principal Donors, you will lead and manage the Foundation’s philanthropy programme, working closely with our senior leadership team and our founder to personally cultivate and steward the Foundation’s principal donors.
+This includes overseeing our recently formed Accelerate Circle – a select group of visionary philanthropists who help drive the Foundation’s fundraising through their networks.

 In this role you will:

-- Develop and deliver the Foundation’s philanthropy strategy, playing an active leadership role in the successful delivery of income growth from UHNWI and HNWIs
+leadership role in the successful delivery of income growth from UHNWI and

-- Manage relationships with our Accelerate Circle of patrons and deliver a solicitation strategy to expand membership and grow our community of donors and supporters
+expand membership and grow our community of donors and supporters

-- Provide exceptional stewardship to existing donors and cultivate new donors
+• Provide exceptional stewardship to existing donors and cultivate new donors

-- Work closely with our founder and their office to design, plan and deliver high-ROI engagement such as income-generating dinners or paid speeches
+• Work closely with our founder and their office to design, plan and deliver highROI engagement such as income-generating dinners or paid speeches

-- Work proactively with our Communications and Programmes teams to identify and create funded or high-return opportunities to gain visibility in key markets
+and create funded or high-return opportunities to gain visibility in key markets

 Our ideal candidate is:

-- Experienced in cultivating and stewarding high-net-worth individual donors – with a proven track record of securing six or seven figure donations
+• Experienced in cultivating and stewarding high-net-worth individual donors – with a proven track record of securing six or seven figure donations

-- Capable of developing and delivering a successful philanthropy strategy
+• Capable of developing and delivering a successful philanthropy strategy

-- Comfortable and experienced working with high profile individuals and senior volunteers including managing development boards, giving circles or other forms of peer-to-peer fundraising approaches
+• Comfortable and experienced working with high profile individuals and senior volunteers including managing development boards, giving circles or other forms of peer-to-peer fundraising approaches

-- Excellent at managing relationships and able to successfully influence people at all levels with clear and persuasive communication
+• Excellent at managing relationships and able to successfully influence people at all levels with clear and persuasive communication

 For full information on this role, please download the job pack here.